mff-uk/dataspecer/www/content/en/docs/projects/cme-and-layout.md

 {{% tutorial-image "images/projects/cme-and-layout/node-actions-duplication.png" %}}

 User can create duplicate of node by clicking the `⿻` button.
-Creation node duplicate = New visual node representing the same underlying concept is created.
+Node duplicate = New visual node, which represents the same underlying semantic concept.

 Note: This feature is still not fully developed.
 So even though it works, some operations may be difficult to perform,